Potential Financial Steps for T-Mobile Employees in November

 • Capped the state and local tax (SALT) deduction at $10,000,

-• Lowered the deductible mortgage debt balance from $1,000,000 to $750,000 (existing mortgages were grandfathered), and
+• Lowered the deductible mortgage balance from $1,000,000 to $750,000 (existing mortgages were grandfathered), and

-• Doubled the standard deduction.
+• Nearly doubled the standard deduction.

 More people now use the standard deduction.